Andy Todd (footballer, born 1974): Bolton Wanderers

 Todd scored on his league debut for the club, losing 5–2 against Liverpool on 23 September 1995.
 However, he had a slow start to his Bolton Wanderers' career, due to competitions and was demoted to the club's reserve team.
 But Todd soon had a first team run-ins, playing in the midfield position.
 However, he suffered ankle injury that affected most of his 1995–96 season.
-By the time Todd returned from his injuries, Bolton Wanderers was already relegated to Division One and scored on his return on the last game of the season, losing 2–1 against Arsenal.
+By the time Todd returned from his injuries, Bolton Wanderers was already relegated to Division One and scored on his return in the last game of the season, losing 2–1 against Arsenal.
 At the end of the 1995–96 season, he made thirteen appearances and scoring two goals in all competitions.

 The start of the 1996–97 season saw Todd out with a minor injury.
 On 7 September 1996, he made his first appearance of the season, coming on as a 73rd-minute substitute, in a 5–2 loss to Southend United.
 Since returning from injury, Todd found his playing time, coming from the substitute bench.
 By November, he started five times for Bolton Wanderers, playing in the right–back position.
 However, injuries and suspension continued to plague Todd's season once again.
 Despite this, his contributions at the club saw them win the 1996–97 Division One championship in the process and promoted back to the Premiership.
 At the end of the 1996–97 season, he made eighteen appearances in all competitions.